JustFixNYC/who-owns-what/README.md

 installed Docker, run:

 ```
-docker-compose run app python dbtool.py builddb --use-test-data
+docker-compose run app python dbtool.py loadtestdata
 ```

 This will build a nyc-db with test data, which is must faster than downloading the whole nyc-db.
-You can, however, opt to download the whole thing by leaving out the `--use-test-data` argument--but be prepared, as it will take a while!
+You can, however, opt to download the whole thing by running
+`docker-compose run app python dbtool.py builddb`, but be prepared, as it will take a while!

 Once you've done that, run: